 Crimson Gold Apples

-Crimson Gold apples are available during fall and winter months.
+Crimson Gold apples are available in the late fall through winter.

 Recipes that include Crimson Gold Apples.
 One is easiest, three is harder.